 We aren't out to spread rumors or call foul on anyone, but here's the truth: those generic labels allow feed manufacturers to use whatever product is cheapest at the moment to make their feed, whether that be corn, oats, barley, or wheat.

-While feeding your chickens this feed probably won't kill them, it will most certainly make them less healthy.
+While feeding your chickens this feed probably won't kill them, it certainly won't make them the healthiest they can be.
 Their production lessens, and they are more susceptible to disease.

 And the scariest part?